Our Celebracion! Literature Guide

 Show: Talk about the meanings of unfamiliar words.
 Try to figure out the meaning by the context and sound of the word.
 Look at the glossary in the back to look up meanings.

 Connect: Think carefully about the experience of a celebration.
 What are we being grateful for?
-In what ways do we show generosity when we are coming together to celebrate special events and important people in our history?
+In what ways do we show generosity when we come together to celebrate special events and important people in our history?

 Ask: What big ideas stand out for you after listening to the full story?